-Only the accountant will work with this type of file.
+Only the accountant works with the .QBA file.
 Listed here are some of the advantages and limitations of sharing this type of data file:

-- This file type is a converted .QBX file and is created by the accountant from within the QuickBooks Accountant or QuickBooks Enterprise Solutions Accountant. - The .QBA file type is the file the accountant will make changes to.
-It will be converted to a .QBY file for the client to import. - The file can be saved to the accountant's computer and be opened and closed as needed while the accountant reviews the file.
+- This file type is a converted .QBX file.
+The accountant creates it from within the QuickBooks Accountant or QuickBooks Enterprise Solutions Accountant. - The .QBA file type is the file the accountant makes changes to.
+It is converted to a .QBY file for the client to import. - The accountant can save it to his or her computer and then open and close it as needed while reviewing the file.